amk221/train-up/README.md

 For those who purchased Train-Up! in the last 12 months you can still get support by emailing wptrainup at wptrainup dot co dot uk and providing your licence number.

+#### Overview

+The plugin was originally designed to make it easy for businesses to train their staff e.g. passing basic fire-safety test.

+_Simple example scenario:_

+1. Sign up to employer's training website
+2. Select a level (e.g. fire safety part 1)
+3. Read training resources for that level
+4. Take a test on material studied
+5. Take one or more resits if necessary
+6. View results and communicate with manager for feedback

+In terms of features it is similar to [Sensei](http://www.woothemes.com/products/sensei/), [LearnDash](http://www.learndash.com/), [Lifter](https://lifterlms.com/) and [WP Courseware](https://flyplugins.com/wp-courseware/).
+However, selling your courses is not and never will be a goal of the project.
+(But, because in Train-Up! everything is 'just a page' you _can_ quite easily still acheive this using existing third party e-commerce plugins).

 #### Documentation

 The documentation is currently more of an overview of features.
 Help providing better docs would be greatly appreciated.